vivek09thakur/ChatBot/README.md

 - [ ] Fork this repository.
 - [ ] Clone the forked repository in your local machine.
 Use the following command to clone the repository.
 - [ ] Open the cloned repository in your favourite code editor.
-- [ ] Then navigate to `model/intents.js` file and replace the question and response pairs with your organization's FAQ.
+- [ ] Then navigate to `model/intents.js` file.
+- [ ] Replace the question and response pairs with your organization's FAQ.
 - [ ] Then feel free to customize the UI of the chatbot by changing the `styles/css/style.css` file.
 - [ ] Then deploy the chatbot using [Vercel](https://vercel.com/).
 You can also deploy the chatbot using [Github Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).